Mrs Millichap's Class 2023 - 2024

 PE

-PE days for this term will be Tuesdays and Wednesdays.
+PE days for this term will be Mondays and Thursdays.
 On these days children will need to come to school dressed in their outdoor PE kits and wearing trainers.

 Please feel free to get in touch if you have any questions.